| Evandale - Nile - Conara |

 Length: 42km

-Northern Terminus: Evandale Main Road (B41/C416) & Leighlands Secondary Road (B41), Evandale
+Northern Terminus: Evandale Road (B41/C416) & Leighlands Road (B41), Evandale

 Southern Terminus: Midland Highway (NH1) & Glen Esk Road (C416), Cleveland

 C416 is a minor rural route, located in north-central Tasmania.
 It branches from the B41 at Evandale, connecting the towns of Evandale and Nile, before joining the Midland Highway at Cleveland, 5km north of Conara Junction.
-A 7km section of Nile Road, between Nile and the South East River, remains unsealed and motorists are advised to use the Midland Hwy, Leighlands Secondary Rd & Evandale Main Rd to reach Evandale from the south.
+A 7km section of Nile Road, between Nile and the South East River, remains unsealed and motorists are advised to use the Midland Hwy, Leighlands Rd & Evandale Rd to reach Evandale from the south.

 Photos of route C416 |